Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Conclusion

 \section{Conclusion}

-In this paper, we use both 1-D models and 3-D simulations to study the planet's envelope evolution and its thermal emission.
-Based on the traditional core-accretion theory, the envelope accretion through KH contraction is the bottleneck of giant planet formation.
+In this paper, we use both 1-D models and 3-D simulations to study the KH contraction of planetary envelopes and the observational signatures of these envelopes.
+Based on the traditional core-accretion theory, the KH contraction phase is the bottleneck of giant planet formation.
 The planet spends most of its time during this phase, trying to reach the cross-over mass for run-away accretion.
-With our adopted disc structure and the opacity, our 1-D evolutionary model suggests that the planetary envelope evolution is almost identical from 20 au to 100 au, and the critical core mass for reaching the run-away phase is also a constant ($\sim$10 $M_{\odot}$) at different disc radii.
+With our adopted disc structure and opacity, our 1-D evolutionary model suggests that the planet evolutionary track is almost identical from 20 au to 100 au, and the critical core mass for reaching the run-away phase is a constant ($\sim$10 $M_{\odot}$) at different disc radii.

-Considering that this KH contraction is the longest phase of a planet's evolution, there could be a large population of low-mass embedded young planets at this phase.
+Considering that this KH contraction is the longest phase of a planet's evolution, there could be a large population of low-mass embedded young planets at this phase unless the initial core mass is much larger than 10 $M_{\odot}$.
 To study if we can detect such planets, we use 1-D models and 3-D simulations to calculate the envelope structure around the planetary cores (with several to tens of $M_{\oplus}$) having different luminosities, and derive their thermal fluxes at radio wavelengths.
-When the background disc is optically thick at the wavelengths of the observation ($\tau_{eff}\gtrsim$1), the flux of the embedded planet only depends on its luminosity (almost has a linearly relationship) and has no dependence on the planet mass.
+When the background disc is optically thick at the wavelength of the observation ($\tau_{eff}\gtrsim$1), the flux of the embedded planet only depends on its luminosity (almost has a linearly relationship) and has no dependence on the planet mass.
 When the background disc is optically thin, we can see through the disc and probe the denser envelope within the planet's Hill radius.
 At a given luminosity, the envelope around a more massive core produces stronger thermal emission.
-Although the radio thermal emission decreases with a smaller planet luminosity similar to the optically thick case, the emission flattens out or even increases when the luminosity decreases to very low values.
-This is because a low luminosity leads to a colder envelope which is also denser and more massive.
+Although the radio thermal emission decreases with a smaller planet luminosity similar to the optically thick case, the thermal emission flattens out or even increases when the luminosity decreases to very low values.
+This is because a low luminosity leads to a cooler envelope which is also denser and more massive.
 Even in an envelope that is isothermal with the disc temperature, the additional mass gathered within the Hill sphere due to the planet's gravity is still significant.